freakzlike/vue-service-model/README.md

 }
 ```

 Retrieve data from a service. `objects.get()` will return a model instance. `objects.all()` and `objects.filter()` will return a list of model instances.
-Filter fields will be passes as URL parameters.
+Filter fields will be passed as URL query parameters.

 ```js
 // Retrieve all albums from /albums/